benthecoder/blog/posts/boredom.md

 Immersion in boredom is a universal in [biographies of exceptional people](https://www.henrikkarlsson.xyz/p/childhoods).

-Many of them were completely kept apart from other children, and by being alone and overdosing on boredom.

-They were overcome by **an obsession arising from within**, inducing interest and ideas in the area that would eventually give them fame.
+Many of them were completely kept apart from other children, and by being alone and overdosing on boredom, they were overcome by **an obsession arising from within**, inducing interest and ideas in the area that would eventually give them fame.

 Mozart made compositions on his own, his [first piece](https://www.britannica.com/question/How-old-was-Mozart-when-he-began-playing-music) at the age of five.